sunshine-code/frontend-cli/README.md

 frontend-cli
 ============

-Command-line utility for rapid automated development of React and Angular 2 applications.
+Toolkit for rapid development of React and Angular 2 apps.

 Setup
 -----